-What is meant by Computer System Validation?
+What is meant by Computer System Validation (CSV)?

 By: Gerry Creaner B.Chem Eng and Donagh Fitzgerald B.Prod Eng.
-Last Updated: January 2024
+Last Updated: August 2024

-These sectors use computer systems to operate and record a range of processes and activities from clinical trials, manufacturing, product testing, distribution, storage, logistics, etc so it’s critical that these systems can be relied upon to:
+These regulated sectors use computer systems to operate and record a range of processes and activities from clinical trials, manufacturing, product testing, distribution, storage, logistics, etc so it’s critical that these systems can be relied upon to:

-• produce data accurately and consistently
+- produce data accurately and consistently

-• create an indelible electronic data trail that is transparent, traceable and tamper-proof
+- create an indelible electronic data trail that is transparent, traceable and tamper-proof

-• store those electronic data records in a way that is safe, secure and can stand the test of time
+- store those electronic data records in a way that is safe, secure and can stand the test of time

 And that the standard operating procedures (SOPs) and processes are put in place to manage these systems.